omerfarukz/gurgen/README.md

 # Gür[gen]
 Core 6.0 Experimenal Static Content [Gen]erator

-Naming is inpired by a travel experiment to Gürgenağaç/Trabzon.
+Naming is inspired by a trip to Gürgenağaç/Trabzon.